we're all preppers now

 If heating with coal was like living in the Late Carboniferous period, taking the L-Train was like riding in an Iron-Age Science experiment.
 No, it was not powered by coal...it was electric but it was old, really old.
 You could see just how old by just looking at the sedimentary layers of peeling paint.
 On a hot summer day, the commute home was chock-a-block with people like one long Sweat Box.
 Then there was the electric ozone smell…mixed with body odor, cheap cologne, and cigarette smoke.
 There was the threshold-of-pain screeching of the iron wheels on tight turns.
 Sometimes, everything would suddenly stop.
 Dead Silence.
 Did the circuits blow...or what?
 No one was talking.
 Then it would start again.
 And that was just in the summer.
 The winters were even worse.
 And that was my commute life for three years.

 Mel Boldt, the founder of MB & Associates, was an iconic figure, if by iconic you mean like a cone.
-He was 5’-7” and 220 pounds AND YET in 1968 he was listed on…and I am not making this up…the Top Ten Best Dressed Men in America, up there with familiar names like Johnny Carson and Richard Nixon.
+He was 5’-7” and 220 pounds AND YET in 1968 he was listed…and I am not making this up…he was listed among the Top Ten Best Dressed Men in America, up there with familiar names like Johnny Carson and Richard Nixon.
 He was a Trumpian-like figure full of bluster and bullshit.
 He had a stable of seven cars including a Chrome Yellow 1970 Ferrari 365B Spyder and a Mercedes 600.
 He sponsored a race team with a Mercedes-Benz 300SLR Gullwing.
 He was rarely in the office, which was a good thing.
-He had no taste or design sensibility and he had three VP stooges making sure that the daily quota of billable hours was met.
-It was a Design Factory of sorts but served as a kind of a Grad School for young designers like me to learn some stuff and then move on.
+He had no taste or design sensibility, and he had three VP stooges making sure that the daily quota of billable hours was met.
+It was a defacto Design Factory but served as a kind of a Grad School for young designers like me to learn and then move on.
 It was definitely fun for a while being in the center of things and experiencing city life.